tkhyn/pyconizr/README.rst

 Python package to generate sprites from SVG icons

-This package is inspired from Iconizr_ and grunt-iconizr_ by Joschi Kuphal.
+This package takes its inspiration from Iconizr_ and grunt-iconizr_ by Joschi Kuphal.

 From Joschi's words, Iconizr ...::